Xn2/osuListMaker/README.md

 ## Usage
 Hit CTRL + L in osu! to save the currently playing map to the spreadsheet, this even works in the song select menu.

+## Compatibility
+This program is currently for Windows only.
+Linux and Mac will NOT be supported, even in the future.